Christopher de Carvalho Guedes’s family had to raise the equivalent of £18,000 to bring his body home, reports Louis Altmann

 The family of a man who died following a road traffic collision with a police car in Southbury have returned his body home to Brazil and buried him after a successful crowdfunding campaign.

-Originally from the town of Gama near the Brazilian capital Brasilia, Christopher had found a job in London as a delivery rider.
-He was with his cousin Wanderson Alves at the time of the accident, but Alves was uninjured.
+Originally from the town of Gama near the Brazilian capital Brasilia, Cristopher had found a job in London as a delivery rider.
+He was with his cousin Wanderson Alves at the time of the incident, but Alves was uninjured.

-According to Brazilian news website G1, Christopher’s family initially found it difficult to get in contact with the Brazilian ministry of foreign affairs for support in bringing his remains back to Brazil.
-Christopher’s sister, Thaisa de Carvalho Guedes, said the process would cost 110,000 Brazilian reais (around £18,000).
+According to Brazilian news website G1, Cristopher’s family initially found it difficult to get in contact with the Brazilian ministry of foreign affairs for support in bringing his remains back to Brazil.
+Cristopher’s sister, Thaisa de Carvalho Guedes, said the process would cost 110,000 Brazilian reais (around £18,000).

-But with the help of a crowdfunding website and a charity event by Restituicao Gama, Christopher has now been returned to his family.
+But with the help of a crowdfunding website and a charity event by Restituicao Gama, Cristopher has now been returned to his family.

 Thaisa told G1 (translated from Portugese): “He had a life here, he had a job, he had a story here.
 He gave up his story here to have a better story there [in London].
 He said to me ‘look, this is a first world country’.”